 Almohad Demolition & Construction Crews

 A bloody power struggle ensued between the sons of Ibn Tumart and the sons of his generals that wouldn’t be settled definitively until 1185, when Abu Yusuf Yacoub, the young son of the Muslim governor of Seville and Valencia, rode south into Morocco and drove his foes into the desert.
 But he also kept and expanded his power base in Spain, winning so many victories against the princes of Spain that he earned the moniker Al Mansour, ‘the Victorious’.
-He modelled Seville’s famous La Giralda after Marrakesh’s Koutoubia minaret and reinvented Marrakesh as an Almohad capital and learning centre to rival Fez.
+He modeled Seville’s famous La Giralda after Marrakesh’s Koutoubia minaret and reinvented Marrakesh as an Almohad capital and learning center to rival Fez.

 Yacoub El Mansour’s urban-planning prowess also made Fez arguably the most squeaky-clean city of medieval times, with 93 hammams, 47 soap factories and 785 mosques complete with ablutions facilities.
 El Mansour was also a patron of great thinkers, including Aristotle scholar Ibn Rashid – whose commentary would help spark a Renaissance among Italian philosophers – and Sufi master Sidi Bel Abbes.
 However, Yacoub’s enlightenment and admiration of architecture was apparently not all-encompassing; several synagogues were demolished under his rule.